dedis/dela/docs/guideline.md

 ---

-The implementation of an abstraction should start with `<function> implements <abstraction>.
+The implementation of an abstraction should start with the comment `<function> implements <abstraction>.
 It ...`

 ```go
 // FromText implements mino.AddressFactory.
 It returns an instance of an